Cldwlkn13/trumps/README.md

 Trumps is a interactive card game based upon [Top Trumps](https://en.wikipedia.org/wiki/Top_Trumps).
 The game is intended to be a tribute, and to avoid copyright infringement will not be monetized.
 The cards are traditionally based upon a theme (The theme will be Soccer Players), and each card has a series of "categories" (Trumps will have 4).
 The player will play against an AI algorithm in the code.

 ### Rules of the Game
-- The game is for 2 "players", the user and the computer.
+- The game is for 2 "players", the user (PLAYER 1) and the computer (PLAYER 2).
 - Both players are dealt an equal amount of cards.
-(This game will have a total of 24 cards)
+(This game will have a total of 24 cards, but could be any even amount)
-- The starting player will be determined by a random number generator.
+- The starting player will be always be PLAYER 1.

 - Scenario 1 - It is the user's turn:
 User can see their full card.